 2 cups sugar

 In a large bowl, beat the eggs, sugar, pumpkin and oil.
 Stir in cinnamon and baking soda.

 Add in flour.
 Stir just until moistened.
 Fold in the chocolate chips.

 Pour into two greased 8 inch by 4 inch loaf pans.
 Bake at 350 degrees for 60 to 70 minutes, or until a toothpick inserted near the center comes out clean.

 Cool for 10 minutes before removing from pans to wire racks.
 Yields 2 loaves.

-If you are making muffins, bake for 18 minutes.
-If you are baking mini loaves of bread, bake for 30 to 35 minutes.
+If you are baking mini loaves of bread, bake for 30 to 35 minutes at 350 degrees.

 This recipe, whether bread or muffins, also freezes well.